Clifftops, Surf Beaches, and Characterful Harbours

 Bideford to Clovelly

-Wooded cliffs and secluded bays lead to Clovelly, a famous cobbled fishing village where donkeys once hauled supplies.
+Wooded cliffs and secluded bays lead towards Clovelly, a steep, cobbled fishing village where donkeys once hauled goods between harbour and homes, preserving a strong sense of maritime heritage.

 Clovelly to Hartland

-One of the wildest stretches of the entire South West Coast Path — remote headlands, towering cliffs, and wave-battered coves leading to Hartland Quay.
+One of the wildest and most remote stretches of the South West Coast Path, with towering cliffs, exposed headlands, and wave-battered coves leading to Hartland Quay on the edge of Cornwall.

 Stay and Explore